-Shelly Russell-Mayhew is an associate professor in educational psychology in UCalgary's Werklund School of Education.
+Shelly Russell-Mayhew is a professor in educational psychology in UCalgary's Werklund School of Education.
 View her publications

-Kristin von Ranson is an associate professor of clinical psychology in UCalgary's Faculty of Arts.
+Kristin von Ranson is a professor of clinical psychology in UCalgary's Faculty of Arts.
 Her research focuses on eating disorders, including questions related to etiology, classification, and assessment of eating problems, body image, and weight bias in individuals of all ages.
 View her publications